Dawah: Location

 Doing daʿwah in the right location.
 For example, Mount Safa in the time of Muhammad was used for announcements.
 So Muhammad went there to make his point.
 He chose that particular location because he knew the people who he was inviting to Islam.
 He knew their nature and characteristics, so he chose Mount Safa.
-He climbed up to its summit and addressed his people saying: “O people of Quraysh, if I were to tell you there was an army behind this hill would you listen to me?”
+He climbed up to its summit and addressed his people saying: "O people of Quraysh, if I were to tell you there was an army behind this hill would you listen to me?"

-Daʿwah training
+Daʿwah training workshops

 Various Islamic institutions provide elaborate manuals, trainings and workshops to daʿi to prepare them for successful daʿwah.

-Daʿwah manual

-Daʿwah manuals, booklets or guides are training material that give a framework and methodology for a daʿi to invite non-Muslims to accept and convert to Islam.
-The manuals present detailed guidance on how to carry out dialogue, various techniques and detailed steps of implementing daʿwah for non-muslim individual or collective audiences as well as socio-religious groups like atheists, Buddhists, Christians, Hindus etc.

-Trainings and workshops

 Daʿis are given trainings in the form of physical workshops and training sessions.
 Daʿwah trainings are also provided in the form of online video lessons, webinars, online discussion forums, handouts and quizzes.

 Movements

 Modern daʿwah movements are varied in their objectives and activities.
 Examples include: